 The fight revolves around the expertise and ability of well-trained genomics in addition to microbiological techniques.
 The capacity to sequence genomes and search for genes in order to produce clones encircling the genes for research; these encompass a key element of microbiology.
 Examination of genetic differences is vital for microbes, nucleotide polymorphisms in addition to chromosomal elements, which are able to pass on drug resistance on a microscopic level.
 Moreover, the opposite is also true.
 The method of handling microbes in a controlled laboratory environment is crucial in furthering work in the genomic field.
 Continue reading

-Food colors are additives which occur naturally or produced synthetically to be used as coloring agents in drinks and foods.
+Food colors are additives which occur naturally or produced synthetically to be .
 They are prepared in the form of liquids, gases and as well as powder forms, though many have also been prepared as pastes.
 The use of dyes and colors has been adopted in imparting colors to foods commercially and locally in domestic food preparations.
 However, widespread use of dyes in food, cosmetic and pharmaceutical applications has raised questions about their safety levels .
 Continue reading

 ADHD Genetic testing